About MWW Account Information Customer Service Business Services Use Water Wisely

 Hydrants - Opening fire hydrants is illegal and dangerous

-Lake Michigan is the source of drinking water for the Milwaukee Water Works, so the temperature of Milwaukee's drinking water depends on the temperature of the lake.
+Lake Michigan is the source of drinking water for the Milwaukee Water Works, so the temperature of Milwaukee's drinking water depends largely on the temperature of the lake.
 Warm lake water temperatures usually occur from August to mid-September, and, at times, into October.
-The average temperature of Milwaukee's treated drinking water in 2012 was 55.7 degrees F., and the typical range in temperature was 40-77 degrees F.
+The median, or average, temperature of Milwaukee's drinking water in 2013 was 49.6 degrees F (8.1 degrees C).
+The range in temperature was 29.7 - 71.1 degrees F (-1.3 - 21.7 degrees C.

 The temperature of drinking water also depends on the length of the service lateral or water service to the house or building.
 The longer the lateral the warmer the water is likely to become.
 Please do not waste water while waiting for the tap to run cold.
 To have extra cold water available at all times, keep a clean container filled with water in the refrigerator.